DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 To mis-quote Nancy Sinatra...

-> These boots are made for walkin'
-> And that's just what they'll do
-> One of these days these boots are gonna walk right into [phase 2](phase2.md)
+_These boots are made for walkin'.
+And that's just what they'll do.
+One of these days these boots are gonna walk into [phase 2](phase2.md)_